ryanbarr/harvest-monster/README.md

 First and foremost, this is a passion project built with the intent to meet three specific needs:

 1. A non-intrusive way to quickly convert in-game crafts to an organized list of sellable crafts.
-2. An efficient way to automatically list crafts for sale and update their status when sold.
+2. An efficient way to list crafts for sale and update their status when sold.
 3. A way to deliver quality-of-life enhancements to keep the player's focus on playing the game.

 With that in mind, there are a handful of features and enhancements that should be considered in the future.
 Features being actively considered, discussed, and planned can be found [in the discussions section](https://github.com/ryanbarr/harvest-monster/discussions).
 Here are a few broad examples for enhancements and feature additions that may be considered: